yunguan-wang/SPROD/README.md

 `single_pseudoimage` is for use cases where matching image is not avalable.
 Cluster probablities of each spot is used as features for sprod.

-After installation, run the following code in and the should conclude in a few minutes.
+After installation, run the following code in and the processing should conclude in a few minutes.

 ```
 python [path/to/sprod/]test_examples.py